OpenLineage/website/README.md

 ```

 ## Deploying the site
-The site is deployed using the (Gatsby Publish GitHub action)[https://github.com/OpenLineage/website/blob/main/.github/workflows/deploy.yml] whenever a change is merged into `main`.
+The site is deployed using the [Gatsby Publish GitHub action)[https://github.com/OpenLineage/website/blob/main/.github/workflows/deploy.yml) whenever a change is merged into `main`.

 This GitHub Action will:
-* Execute `scripts/build-docs.sh`, which performs a build of the OpenAPI docs based on the latest version of the spec that has been published into `static/spec` by the (OpenLineage release script)[https://github.com/OpenLineage/OpenLineage/blob/main/spec/release.sh].
+* Execute `scripts/build-docs.sh`, which performs a build of the OpenAPI docs based on the latest version of the spec that has been published into `static/spec` by the [OpenLineage release script](https://github.com/OpenLineage/OpenLineage/blob/main/spec/release.sh).
 The resulting docs are placed into `static/apidocs/openapi`.
 * Execute `yarn run build`, which performs a build of the Gatsby landing pages and places them into `public/`.
 The `static/` directory, containing the OpenAPI and Java client documentation, is copied into `public/` during this step.
-* Replace the contents of the `gh-pages` branch of the (org domain repo)[https://github.com/OpenLineage/OpenLineage.github.io] with the contents of `public/`.
+* Replace the contents of the `gh-pages` branch of the [org domain repo](https://github.com/OpenLineage/OpenLineage.github.io) with the contents of `public/`.
 This will cause that repo's GitHub Action to deploy the new content.

 ## How specs are published
 Our design principles are:
-* documentation about the spec should be published when new versions of the spec are released in the (main OpenLineage repo)[https://github.com/OpenLineage/OpenLineage]
+* documentation about the spec should be published when new versions of the spec are released in the [main OpenLineage repo](https://github.com/OpenLineage/OpenLineage)
-* documentation about the Java client should be published when new versions of the (Java client)[https://github.com/OpenLineage/OpenLineage/tree/main/client/java] are released
+* documentation about the Java client should be published when new versions of the [Java client](https://github.com/OpenLineage/OpenLineage/tree/main/client/java) are released

 The automatic mechanism that occurs when the OpenLineage spec is released is:
-1. The (`new-version.sh`)[https://github.com/OpenLineage/OpenLineage/blob/main/new-version.sh] script is manually run, causing the version number of the spec to be bumped.
+1. The [`new-version.sh`](https://github.com/OpenLineage/OpenLineage/blob/main/new-version.sh) script is manually run, causing the version number of the spec to be bumped.
-2. CircleCI is triggered by the merge to `main`, calling the (`openlineage-integration-publish` workflow)[https://github.com/OpenLineage/OpenLineage/blob/main/.circleci/workflows/openlineage-integration-publish.yml].
-This workflow executes the `publish-spec` job, which runs (`spec/release.sh` )[https://github.com/OpenLineage/OpenLineage/blob/main/spec/release.sh].
+2. CircleCI is triggered by the merge to `main`, calling the [`openlineage-integration-publish` workflow](https://github.com/OpenLineage/OpenLineage/blob/main/.circleci/workflows/openlineage-integration-publish.yml).
+This workflow executes the `publish-spec` job, which runs [`spec/release.sh`](https://github.com/OpenLineage/OpenLineage/blob/main/spec/release.sh).
 3. This script reviews the Git history to determine which files in the spec changed, and publishes a new version of them into `static/spec` in this repository.
-4. The (Gatsby Publish GitHub action)[https://github.com/OpenLineage/website/blob/main/.github/workflows/deploy.yml] detects the commit to `main` and publishes the site.
+4. The [Gatsby Publish GitHub action](https://github.com/OpenLineage/website/blob/main/.github/workflows/deploy.yml) detects the commit to `main` and publishes the site.

 The automatic mechanism that occurs when the Java client changes is:
-1. CircleCI is triggered by a merge to `main`, calling the (`openlineage-java` workflow)[https://github.com/OpenLineage/OpenLineage/blob/main/.circleci/workflows/openlineage-java.yml].
+1. CircleCI is triggered by a merge to `main`, calling the [`openlineage-java` workflow](https://github.com/OpenLineage/OpenLineage/blob/main/.circleci/workflows/openlineage-java.yml).
 2. This workflow invokes a collection of build tasks and tests, including a job that builds javadoc using `gradlew javadoc`.
-3. This workflow then executes the `publish-javadoc` job, which runs (`release-javadoc.sh` )[https://github.com/OpenLineage/OpenLineage/blob/main/client/java/release-javadoc.sh].
+3. This workflow then executes the `publish-javadoc` job, which runs [`release-javadoc.sh`](https://github.com/OpenLineage/OpenLineage/blob/main/client/java/release-javadoc.sh).
 4. This script compares the built docs against the version of them already existing inside `static/spec/javadoc/` in this repository.
 If there are any changes, it replaces the versions in `static/spec/javadoc/` with the newly built documentation set.
-5. The (Gatsby Publish GitHub action)[https://github.com/OpenLineage/website/blob/main/.github/workflows/deploy.yml] detects the commit to `main` and publishes the site.
+5. The [Gatsby Publish GitHub action[(https://github.com/OpenLineage/website/blob/main/.github/workflows/deploy.yml) detects the commit to `main` and publishes the site.